Holy Writ

 This stunning sculptural textile is a stand-alone exhibition piece and was created as a community project in 2014 in association with the ‘Holy Writ’ exhibition in Lichfield.

-Each participant chose one word, in one language/script, and worked that word onto a fabric square using a method of their own choice, for example, embroidery, collage and fabric painting.
+Each participant in the community project chose one word, in one language/script, and worked that word onto a fabric square using a method of their own choice, for example, embroidery, collage, or fabric painting.

 The textile comes with its own folding stand and fits in a standard-sized vehicle.
 It may be borrowed on its own or alongside another exhibition.